Metrics

 Tables with coefficients for both original and new model are shown, with colour intensity showing strength in the pattern.

-For the start of migration, if we omit 1999, the pattern is stronger, but the same.
+For the start of migration, if we omit 1999, the pattern is stronger, but the same, if we omit 2000, the pattern is weaker but still the same.

 compare(m1, 1999)